krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     it will fail to start.
 The default is to bind to the wildcard address on the standard port.
 New in release 1.15.

+**kdc_unixsock_listen**
+    (Whitespace- or comma-separated list.)
+Specifies the unix domain socket path to listen on for the :ref:`krb5kdc(8)` daemon.
+If no path is specified, the listener will be disabled.
+If the KDC daemon fails to bind the unix domain socket path, it will fail to start.
+New in release 1.22.

 **kdc_tcp_ports**
     (Whitespace- or comma-separated list, deprecated.)
 Prior to release 1.15, this relation lists the ports for the